microsoft/vscode-docs/docs/java/java-spring-boot.md

 ![Spring Initializr](images/java-spring-boot/spring-initializr.gif)

-## Develop Application
+## Develop the application

 The [Spring Boot Support](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension includes rich language support for working with Spring Boot `application.properties`, `application.yml` and `.java` files.

 The extension supports quick navigate through source code, smart code completions, quick access to running apps, and live application information.
 Similar code completion and validation features are also available for `.properties` and `.yml` files.

-## Connect with Data Service
+## Connect with data services

 [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

-The [Spring Boot Starter](https://docs.microsoft.com/en-us/java/azure/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db) makes it easy to store data in and retrieve data from your Azure Cosmos DB with SQL API.
+The [Spring Boot Starter](https://docs.microsoft.com/java/azure/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db) makes it easy to store data in and retrieve data from your Azure Cosmos DB with SQL API.

 Before running this sample on [Azure](https://azure.microsoft.com), you need to have an Azure subscription.